robertsdotpm/robertsdotpm.github.io/blog/source/personal/smart_drugs_are_mostly_bullshit.rst

 - "Why do higher doses make me feel stupid?"
 - "The magic from stimulants is gone - what now?"

 Side effects and diminishing returns dominate the conversation.
-If these drugs reliably transformed healthy people, the hype would be overwhelming.
-Instead most discussion revolves around chasing an effect that fades quickly.
+If these drugs reliably transformed healthy people, the hype would be overwhelming and not what we see.

 The industry is built on vague language
 ---------------------------------------